adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #251 Really good progress this morning.
 Made it to 14:04:18.
 Going to see if can make more progress this afternoon.

+#252 No progress today.
+But will make good progress tomorrow.
+Waking up early.